Mahlagha1994/Chinook/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This repository contains sql quesries and a notebook for analyzing the Chinook Data
+This repository contains SQL queries, Visual Analysis and a PowerBI dashboard for analyzing the Chinook Database.
+The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices, and customers.
+Media-related data was created using real data from an Apple iTunes library.

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data